 She randomly assigns a different boundary type to each student.
 Without naming the boundary type they were given, students write a detailed description of a fictional spot on the globe, including plate movements, geological features, and phenomena.
 They then pair with other students, who read their description and try to identify the plate boundary type they were assigned.

 Student Work: Submit at least three samples of student writing.
 These samples should demonstrate how you use writing to support students in learning central concepts or writing skills in your standards (e.g., water cycle, fractions, nutrition, etc.).
+Be sure to follow your district/charter guidelines for student privacy.

 Unit Plan: Submit a unit plan that shows how writing is used throughout a series of lessons to support students' understanding and use of a central concept or skill.
 The unit plan should include various types of writing opportunities and demonstrate your effective and consistent use of writing to support instruction of your subject area standards.

 Student Performance Data: Submit pre and post writing data based on a teacher-created writing rubric to demonstrate student growth.
 Include data for at least 10 students from at least two lessons.
 The data should demonstrate your effective and consistent use of writing to support instruction of your subject area standards.
+Be sure to follow your district/charter guidelines for student privacy.

 Candidate's Choice: Submit another type of evidence demonstrating your consistent and effective use of writing to support instruction of content standards.